 Throughout Rosh HaShanah, we devote ourselves to looking back on the year that has passed and looking ahead to the year that has yet to come.
 It is a time to pause, reflect, and take stock of the choices we have made; to wrestle with who we are and who we want to be; and to seek forgiveness – and grant it as well, as we do our best to wipe the slate clean, and begin again.
 Every new year brings with it a fresh, new start.

-Much of Rosh HaShanah is spent with our communities in synagogue.
+In a typical year, much of Rosh HaShanah may be spent with our communities in synagogue.
 Sanctuaries are often overflowing, and seats become a hot commodity!
-As we stand before each other and before God (another name for the holiday is Yom Ha-Din, Day of Judgment), we do so knowing we are not alone.
+This year will be different.
+Nonetheless, as we stand before each other and before God (another name for the holiday is Yom Ha-Din, Day of Judgment), we do so knowing we are not alone.
 All of us have made mistakes at one time or another; all of us have done things of which we are not very proud.
 In asking for forgiveness and understanding, we all bear witness to each other.

 In our Rosh HaShanah machzor (prayer book for the High Holidays), we portray God as a ruler in the Avinu Malkeinu, as we ask for compassion on our souls, forgiveness for our sins, and healing for our broken world.
 On Rosh HaShanah afternoon, we find a running body of water and “throw away our sins” using breadcrumbs that we tear and toss into the water.
 This meditative ritual is called Tashlich.